e-kwsm/multiprecision/README.md

 $$\sqrt{\pi} = \Gamma \left( \frac{1}{2} \right)~{\approx}~1.772453850905516027298{\ldots}\text{,}$$

-where we also observe that Multiprecision can seamlesly interoperate with [`Boost.Math`](https://github.com/boostorg/math).
+where we also observe that Multiprecision can seamlessly interoperate with [`Boost.Math`](https://github.com/boostorg/math).

 ```cpp